Susanne Renner

 Susanne Sabine Renner is a German botanist.
-She is professor of biology at the Ludwig Maximilian University of Munich as well as director of the Botanische Staatssammlung München and the Botanischer Garten München-Nymphenburg.
+Until October 2020, she was a professor of biology at the Ludwig Maximilian University of Munich as well as director of the Botanische Staatssammlung München and the Botanischer Garten München-Nymphenburg.
+Since January 2021, she lives in St. Louis, where she is an Honorary Professor of Biology at Washington University in St. Louis and a Research Associate at the Missouri Botanical Garden.

 Education

 Renner received her M.Sc. degree in biology in 1980 and her Ph.D. in 1984, both from the University of Hamburg.
 She qualified as Professor in Systematic Botany in 1992.

 Career

-From 1987 to 1992 Renner was associate professor at the Botanical Institute at the University of Aarhus.
-From 1993 to 1996 she was Professor at the Johannes Gutenberg University Mainz.
-From 1996 to 2006 she was professor at the University of Missouri-St. Louis, affiliated with one of the largest botanical gardens worldwide, the Missouri Botanical Garden.
+From 1987 to 1992 Renner was associate professor at the Botanical Institute at the Aarhus University.
+From 1993 to 1996 she was Professor at the University of Mainz.
+From 1996 to 2006 she was professor at University of Missouri–St. Louis, affiliated with one of the largest botanical gardens worldwide, the Missouri Botanical Garden.
 Since 2003 she is professor for systematic botany at the Ludwig Maximilian University of Munich as well as director of the Botanische Staatssammlung München, the Botanischer Garten München-Nymphenburg and the University Herbarium (MSB).
-As of 2021, she retains an emeritus position at the University of Munich and is an honorary professor at Washington University in St. Louis.
+As of 2021, she retains an emeritus position at the University of Munich and is an honorary professor in the Arts and Sciences at Washington University in St. Louis.